joemccall86/cop5600-term-paper/term_paper.md

   The field of Green Security Games (GSG) has proven useful in the protection of wildlife.
 By modelling attackers and defenders as intelligent agents in a repeated simulation we can employ a winning algorithm to deploy scarce resources in actual green security scenarios.
+Such an abstraction also serves as the foundation upon which more intricate scenarios can be explored, and subsequently adapted to by a learning agent.
 This paper summarizes the concept of GSGs, surveys the advancements that have been made, and suggests future opportunities for research.
 fontfamily: mathptmx
 fontsize: 10pt
 bibliography:
    - acm_2832581.2832611.bib
+   - acm_2891460.2891560.bib
    - acm_2936924.2936946.bib
    - acm_2994501.2994507.bib
    - deep_reinforcement.bib